web-xaser/blogspot-themes/Journalium/README.md

 ## FAQ

-1. Replace `@TWITTER-OF-YOUR-SITE` to your site Twitter account nickname and `@YOUR-TWITTER_USERNAME` to your own Twitter account nickname
+1. Replace `@TWITTER-OF-YOUR-SITE` to your site Twitter account nickname, `@YOUR-TWITTER_USERNAME` to your own Twitter account nickname, `YOUR-GITHUB-NICKNAME` to your Github account nickname, `YOUR-GOOGLE-PLUS-NICKNAME` to your Google Plus profile nickname or ID, `YOUR-FACEBOOK-NICKNAME` to your Facebook profile nickname
 2. Replace `PATH-TO-32x32-ICON` to URL of your logo (with a width of 32px), `PATH-TO-48x48-ICON` to URL of your logo (with a width of 48px), `PATH-TO-180x180-ICON` to URL of your logo (with a width of 180px), `PATH-TO-144x144-ICON` to URL of your logo (with a width of 144px)
 3. Delete `<!-- ... -->` in comments includable for working Disqus and VK Comments widgets.
 4. Replace `YOUR-DISQUS-NAME` to your Disqus community shortname ([what's a shortname?](https://help.disqus.com/customer/en/portal/articles/466208-what-s-a-shortname-))